 Northamptonshire Fire and Rescue Service (NFRS) strives to deliver an efficient service to all members of the community both responsively and preventatively.
 Working closely with our emergency services colleagues on the frontline or in a supporting role, we are invested in delivering change for a safer Northamptonshire for all.

 The Fire and Rescue Service are in the midst of a challenging reform and change agenda and, whilst there is no shortage of opinion or direction on what needs to be done, it is important that we consider and agree how it will be done, just as our individual values determine our own behaviour.
 The acceptance and adoption of organisational values should improve the quality of our service to the public and the way we work together.
 When asked, people in the Fire Service felt that honesty, integrity, trust, teamwork, service and respect were still important and relevant in today’s service.
-Our values have been born from these feelings and can be seen below (also available in digital format Our Vision (PDF format 118KB)).
+Our values have been born from these feelings and can be seen below.

 The vision of NFRS is Making Northamptonshire Safer.

 Each year the service undertakes a strategic review, analysing current national and regional guidance, influences, performance and expectations, together with access to resources and progress made to date in modernising and improving the service.
 The purpose of these reviews is to focus work on organisational direction and community safety outcomes, ensuring the services aims, objectives and priorities to support the vision.
-To achieve our vision the service has identified two strategic aims, supported by three key objectives for the period 2019 to 2022.
+To achieve our vision the service has identified three strategic objectives for the period 2022 to 2025.

 The strategic aims of the service are underpinned by three key objectives: